 Cyberpunk 2077's new design director has spent around 15 years with CDPR by the looks of it, where he started as a junior tester on the first Witcher game back in 2004.

-This shuffling around in the studio's upper ranks may leave some mark on the final product, but according to statements by the company made during last year's Gamescom the game was already playable in its entirety in August 2018.
-CDPR must be quite confident with the upcoming release since they recently revealed that they have no plans for holding open or closed beta testing sessions of any kind.
+This shuffling around in the studio's upper ranks may leave some mark on the final product, but according to statements by the company made during last year's Gamescom the game was in its entirety in August 2018.
+CDPR must be quite confident with the upcoming release since they recently revealed that they have no plans for holding beta testing sessions of any kind.

 CD Projekt Red